ve3wwg/ESP8266_TCP_UDP/README.md

 WRITING TO A SOCKET:

-Once your have connected to your destination, your calling application can write data to the socket using:
+Once you have connected to your destination, your calling application can write data to the socket using:

     int bytes = esp.write(int sock,const char *data,int bytes);